xsdk-project/MathPackagesTraining2020/_lessons/amrex/lesson.md

 ```
 main3d.ex -- the executable -- this has been built with MPI

 inputs_3d -- domain size, size of grids, how many time steps, which obstacles...

-particle_file       -- initial particle locations  (this name is given in the inputs_3d file)
+initial_particles_3d -- initial particle locations  (this name is given in the inputs_3d file)
 ```

 To run in serial,